nadult/libfwk/readme.md

 ## Compilation

-libfwt requires C++14 support.
-It also uses some features from C++17:
-- constexpr if
-- simplified static assert

 To compile simply run make.
 With Makefile.local you can override some basic variables like LINUX\_CXX, FLAGS or BUILD\_DIR.
 If you want to cross-compile for mingw32, simply override MINGW\_PREFIX in Makefile.local with proper prefix.
-There is also an option to compile for the web (using emscripten).
+There is also an option to compile for the web (using emscripten) although it's not fully supported.

 TODO: how to build mingw with mxe (and which version)